G0PLY/DCLXVI_X/README.md

 Diablo mod

 Updated from Devilution to DevilutionX...

 =======
 --------------------------------------------------------------------------------------------------
 DCLXVI Beta Version Xb

 =======

 (You will need a copy of Diablo and Hellfire to use this)

 =======

 Diablo 1 Mod DCLXVI by G0PLY,
 made using DevilutionX v1.41 by GalaXyHaXz and Devilution Team.

 =======
 --------------------------------------------------------------------------------------------------

-Prebuilt Version only, for now...
+Prebuilt Windows Version only, for now...

 Download DCLXVI.zip